zd3sf/esphome-docs/components/remote_receiver.rst

 .. note::

-    For the Sonoff RF Bridge, you can bypass the EFM8BB1 microcontroller handling RF signals with `this hack <https://github.com/xoseperez/espurna/wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack>`__
+    For the black Sonoff RF Bridge, you can bypass the EFM8BB1 microcontroller handling RF signals with `this hack <https://github.com/xoseperez/espurna/wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack>`__
     created by the GitHub user wildwiz.
 Then use this configuration for the remote receiver/transmitter hubs: